Hair sheep primer

 The Dorper is not parasite resistant, though there is some evidence to suggest that it may be more resilient to internal parasites than traditional wooled breeds.
 A resilient sheep is one that may be infected by parasites, but is able to tolerate the infection.
 Hair sheep that originate from East and South Africa are best adapted to arid climates; thus, parasite resistance would not be expected to be part of their genetic make-up.

 At the same time, it is important to know that no breed of sheep is completely resistant to internal parasites.
-If the parasite challenge is severe enough, any sheep can succumb to the effects of worms.
+If the parasite challenge is severe enough, any sheep, especially lambs, can succumb to the effects of worms.
 As with traditional wooled sheep, hair sheep still need to be monitored for signs of internal parasitism and managed accordingly.
 In addition, there is NO evidence to suggest that hair sheep are more resistant to protozoan parasites (e.g. coccidia).

 Reproduction in hair sheep